Child and Adolescent Psychiatry Fellowship

 - Sleep Clinic

-Fellows will observe assessments as they are conducted on children and families involved in custody disputes, termination of parental rights cases and juvenile decertification.
-Following each evaluative session, the fellows will have an opportunity to ask questions, make comments and generally discuss the procedures used in the evaluation process.
+Fellows will observe assessments as they are conducted with children and families involved in custody disputes, termination of parental rights cases and juvenile decertification.
+Following each evaluative session, the fellows will have an opportunity to ask questions, make comments and sometimes participate in court proceedings.

 Vista School (Fellowship – 2nd year)